To the content

 Security of supply and sustainable integration of renewable energy.

-With the goal of improving security of supply to the city of Salzburg, the first 46-km long section of the Salzburg line extending from the St.?Peter node to the newly built Salzburg substation near Elixhausen was completed ahead of schedule and commissioned in January 2011.
+With the goal of improving security of supply to the city of Salzburg, the first 46-km long section of the Salzburg line extending from the St. Peter node to the newly built Salzburg substation near Elixhausen was completed ahead of schedule and commissioned in January 2011.

-Now that the first section of the line has been completed, the focus is on the second section in order to close the gap on the western side of the “ring”.Austria’s high-performance, extra-high voltage grid is characterised by its ring structure, which allows power to flow to customers from either direction.
+With the second section being completed, the gap on the western side of the “ring” is now closed.
+Austria’s high-performance, extra-high voltage grid is characterised by its ring structure, which allows power to flow to customers from either direction.
 The 380-kV ring is the backbone of Austria’s electricity supply, and the new section of the Salzburg line will close the gap in the ring in western Austria.
-The 380-kV Salzburg line will replace the existing 220-kV line from the node at St.?Peter am Hart (Upper Austria) to the Tauern bei Kaprun node (Salzburg).
+The 380-kV Salzburg line will replace the existing 220-kV line from the node at St. Peter am Hart (Upper Austria) to the Tauern bei Kaprun node (Salzburg).

 Project ticker